 She talked to Olaf, who left the room.

 Aelswyn walked slowly to the bed and lay down.
-She clenched her fists.
-She was not looking forward to that.
+She clenched her hands into fists.
+She was not looking forward to this.

 [i]Price that had to be paid in compensation for a crime.
 It was defined by law based on the victim’s status and the type of crime/injury.
 Compensation for a slave was paid to their owner.